My Approach to Helping

 The Duration and Frequency of Therapy

 While many believe that therapy has to be long-term to be effective, that is often not the case (especially for couples).
 I generally see clients between three and six months, longer or shorter depending on the complexity of the issues and how close clients are to reaching their goals.
-Many clients over the years, after pretty much achieving what brought them to therapy in the first place, often come back for occasional tune-ups.
+Many clients over the years, after pretty much achieving what brought them to therapy in the first place, come back for occasional tune-ups.